vincent-9-7/7381-fe/README.md

-# Website deploy url:
+# Grade-B url:
 https://bmarket.ml/

-# How to run this website?
+# How to run these files?
 ## Step1: npm install
-## Step2: npm start
+## Step2: npm start (We didn't upload our .env file, so the payment can't work successfully)

 # Folder Structure:
 1. src/api: Website's api url